wtnerb/Week6-ECommerce-Store/Readme.md

 currently in the inventory.

 ## Day 3 - Custom Policies
-Adding onto previous day's lab, 3 different types of policies based on what we went over in class.
+Adding onto previous day's lab, create 3 different types of policies based on what we went over in class.
 You should have one each of the following:
 1. Role Based Policy (i.e. Only "Admins" can access a certain part of the site.)
-2. Claims based policies (You have to be 21+)
+2. Claims based policies (You have to be 21+, you may NOT use a minimum age policy for your lab.)
 3. Present Claim based policy (Any user that has the "FavoriteColor" claim can access a part of the site)

 ### Additions as you find time...